AI Failures in the Eyes of the Downstream Developer: A First Look at Concerns, Practices, and Challenges: Results

-\textbf{Theme 2: Model Behaviour Risks} refers to safety risks related to model output. \ul{\textit{Model output containing harmful, biased, or inappropriate content}} is the most mentioned subtheme, highlighted by 13 participants.
-Biased content relates to gender, race, and other factors; harmful content includes offensive or violent outputs; and inappropriate content involves sensitive or erotic topics.
-In our survey, 78\% considered it as ``very important'' or ``extremely important''. \ul{\textit{Data leakage and privacy breaches from the model}} occur when outputs resemble private data from fine-tuning or when third-party APIs collect sensitive information.
-This is a key concern in certain industries like banking, where P7 noted that customers prioritise privacy when using AI-based software. \ul{\textit{Reliability and robustness of the model}} concern performance for AI systems in critical domains and its robustness to varied inputs.
-In the context of LLMs, participants also associate this with hallucinations~\cite{zhang2023siren}.
+\ul{\textit{Reliability and robustness of the model}} concern performance for AI systems in critical domains and its robustness to varied inputs.
+In the context of LLMs, participants also associate this with hallucinations~\citep{zhang2023siren}.
 This concern is raised particularly when the downstream application is in critical domains, such as healthcare, or the AI-component works as an essential role in the software pipelines.
 Data leakage and privacy breaches, along with model reliability and robustness, received strong support in the survey, with 87\% respondents rating them as ``very important'' or ``extremely important''.

 \textbf{Theme 3: Misuse and Exploitation concerns} relates to how downstream users engage with AI-based software.
 Six participants highlighted concerns about \ul{\textit{irresponsible and unintended use of the software}} including users probing models with unsafe questions, using the software beyond its intended scope, or over-relying on model outputs.
 For example, P18 reflected on cases when AI-based software used for medical purposes despite not obtaining certification for such use purposes and not under regulation.
-Meanwhile, \ul{\textit{malicious use of the software}} associates with downstream users deliberatively leveraging the AI-based software to steal training data and model information, or generate harmful content using techniques such as jailbreaking~\cite{wei2024jailbroken}.
+Meanwhile, \ul{\textit{malicious use of the software}} associates with downstream users deliberatively leveraging the AI-based software to steal training data and model information, or generate harmful content using techniques such as jailbreaking~\citep{wei2024jailbroken}.
 In our survey, 81\% and 87\% respondents rated irresponsible and unintended use, and malicious use of software, as ``very important" or ``extremely important", respectively.
-However, irresponsible and unintended use of software received the lowest score among all concerns at 4.21.
+However, irresponsible and unintended use of software received the lowest survey score among all concerns at 4.21.